Helperbird/website/src/pages/help/features/how-to-enable-spell-check-on-any-website-or-app.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Use Spell Check in Helperbird
+title: How to Check Grammar and Spelling on Websites
 description:
-  Learn how to activate spell check in Helperbird to help you write error-free.
-Plus, stay tuned for updates as we integrate Microsoft Editor for even better spelling and grammar checks.
+  Learn how to use Helperbird's Grammar/Spell Check to review text for errors with built-in text-to-speech and correction options.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, grammar check, spell check, proofreading

-youtubeId: vwT8SAJfU3E
-cardTitle: Spell Check
-featureDescription:
-  Learn how to activate spell check in Helperbird to help you write error-free.
-Plus, stay tuned for updates as we integrate Microsoft Editor for even better spelling and grammar checks.
-date: 2022-04-01
+url: help/how-to-enable-spell-check-on-any-website-or-app/
+permalink: help/how-to-enable-spell-check-on-any-website-or-app/
+name: Helperbird Staff
 headerTags:
   [
-    { tag: 'how-to-use-spell-check-in-helperbird', title: 'How to Use Spell Check in Helperbird' }, { tag: 'open-helperbird', title: 'Open Helperbird' }, { tag: 'find-spell-check', title: 'Find Spell Check' }, { tag: 'turn-on-spell-check', title: 'Turn On Spell Check' }, { tag: 'whats-coming-next', title: 'What’s Coming Next?' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
+    { tag: 'step-2-go-to-writing-tools', title: 'Step 2: Go to Writing Tools' },
+    { tag: 'step-3-check-your-text', title: 'Step 3: Check Your Text' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-enable-spell-check-on-any-website-or-app/
-permalink: help/how-to-enable-spell-check-on-any-website-or-app/
+img: assets/images2/uploads/add-a-heading.png
+date: 2022-04-01
+youtubeId: vwT8SAJfU3E
+cardTitle: Spell Check
+featureDescription:
+  Learn how to use Helperbird's Grammar/Spell Check to review text for errors with built-in text-to-speech and correction options.
+footer: true
+header: true
 ---

-## How to Use Spell Check in Helperbird

-Helperbird incorporates your browser's built-in spell check to help you write without errors.
-Here’s how to activate it:

-### 1. Open Helperbird

-Click the Helperbird extension icon to access the main menu.

-### 2. Find Spell Check

-Use the search feature to quickly find the **Spell check** option.

-### 3. Turn On Spell Check

-Toggle the switch to activate the spell check feature.

-_Note: The spell check functionality is based on your browser's native engine, so it’s seamlessly integrated and easy to use._
+Grammar/Spell Check helps you catch writing errors by analyzing selected text and providing feedback with text-to-speech support.

 ---

-## What’s Coming Next?

-Exciting news!
-We’re working on adding Microsoft Editor to Helperbird to make your spelling and grammar checks even more powerful.
-Follow us on social media to stay updated on when these features roll out!
+## Step 1: Open Helperbird

+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

 ---

+## Step 2: Go to Writing Tools

+In the list of tools, find **Writing Tools** and click the open icon next to it.
+Then click on **Grammar/Spell Check** to open the checker.

+---

+## Step 3: Check Your Text

+To check text for grammar and spelling errors:

+1. **Highlight** the text you want to check on any webpage
+2. The Grammar/Spell Check popup will appear with your selected text
+3. Click the **Check** button to analyze the text
+4. Click **Options** to customize checking settings
+5. Use **Listen** to hear the text read aloud
+6. Click **Clear** to remove the text and start over

+**Tip:** Use the Listen feature to hear your text read aloud—this can help you catch errors you might miss when reading silently.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-Ran into a snag while getting started?
-No worries at all!
-Just reach out to our friendly [Helperbird support team](/support/), and we'll help you smooth things out in no time.
+If you run into issues or want to learn more about Helperbird's writing tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make writing easier.